 Important features of the uni include accommodation, facilities, and social aspects.
 Check out your full course description and university website to find out all about these.

 When it comes to considering where to live, we have comprehensive guides on a number of big university cities.
 Have a look here.

 Where to find clearing places

-You can also go to the universities directly.
+You can also go to the universities directly via their websites.

 How to apply for university through Clearing

 Even though not getting the results you needed can be disappointing, as long as you are prepared to manage the university clearing process, it will all be a distant memory once you are at uni!

 Those students that apply through clearing are treated no differently to others on the course.

 If you think there’s a chance you may go into Clearing then be prepared to give yourself the best chance.
 Have your UCAS admissions number and your Clearing number to hand, both of which can be found in your online UCAS account.